PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 18:09:25
+Last updated: 2024-04-02 18:09:59
-Random Quote: There is no friendship, no love, like that of the parent for the child. - Henry Ward Beecher
+Random Quote: Doing what you love is the cornerstone of having abundance in your life. - Wayne Dyer